Read time: 10 minutes

 Then we dove into all the ways we can decrease DHT by using that first lever: reducing free testosterone.
 Here’s a summary of the mechanisms (but not all the drugs, foods, supplements, and treatments that target these mechanisms):

 Unfortunately, most of these approaches are bad ideas.
 For instance – yes, we can theoretically plummet DHT production via castration.
 And yes, castration has been shown to significantly slow or stop pattern hair loss.
-But the consequences of castration far outweigh the pain of losing our hair!
+But for most men, the consequences of castration far outweigh the pain of losing our hair.

 So when it comes to reducing DHT by decreasing free testosterone, we don’t have many viable options…